MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-status.md

 This article explains how to use [IKustoQueuedIngestClient](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient) features to track the status of an ingestion request.

-## SourceDescription, DataReaderDescription, StreamDescription, FileDescription, and BlobDescription
+## Description classes

-These above description classes contain important details about the source data to be ingested, and should be used in the ingestion operation.
+These description classes contain important details about the source data to be ingested, and should be used in the ingestion operation.

+* SourceDescription
+* DataReaderDescription
+* StreamDescription
+* FileDescription
+* BlobDescription

 The classes are all derived from the abstract class `SourceDescription`, and they're used to instantiate a unique identifier for each data source.
 Each identifier will then be used for status tracking and will show up in all reports, traces, and exceptions related to the relevant operation.

 ### Class SourceDescription